-An SDWAN VPN is the same as a client VPN, which is configured in the same way as the VRFs on PEs of an MPLS VPN.
+An SDWAN VPN is configured in the same way as the VRFs of an MPLS VPN.
 One SDWAN client VPN can be mapped to multiple SD-WAN virtual topologies.
 SDWAN Controller governs the policies of mapping a client VPN to SDWAN virtual topologies.

 Each SDWAN edge node may need to support multiple VPNs.
-Just as a Route Target is used to distinguish different MPLS VPNs, an SDWAN VPN ID is used to differentiate the SDWAN VPNs.
+Route Target is used to differentiate the SDWAN VPNs.
 For example, in the picture below, the "Payment-Flow" on C-PE2 is only mapped to the virtual topology of C-PEs to/from Payment Gateway, whereas other flows can be mapped to a multipoint-to-multipoint virtual topology.